commercialhaskell/stack/doc/build_command.md

 ## Components

 Every Cabal package is made up of one or more components.
-It can have an optional library component, one or more optional executable components, one or more optional test suite components, and one or more optional benchmark components.
+It can have an optional public library component, one or more optional executable components, one or more optional test suite components, and one or more optional benchmark components.

 Stack allows you to identify a specific component to be built.
 For example,